Can You Change From Commercial Mortgage To Residential?

 Residential mortgage lenders, on the other hand, consider your personal income and credit score.

+This distinction is why you can’t just buy any property for any purpose.
 The intended use of the property determines the type of mortgage you need and how lenders will assess your application.

 Additionally, commercial mortgages usually cost more in interest, and the whole process is different too.